gerhardf1/F3F-Timer/README.md

-# F3F-Timer
+# F3FTimer

-This App is running on Android mobilephones and acts as a simple Timer for the piCAMTracker (see https://github.com/barney-NG/piCAMTracker).
+The App "F3FTimer" is running on Android mobilephones and acts as a simple Timer for the piCAMTracker (see https://github.com/barney-NG/piCAMTracker).
 Starting with V0.5 the piCAMTracker sends UDP broadcasts when it is powered and in case a "Turn" is detected.
 The App receives the UDP broadcasts and handles a single or continuous F3F runs (starting, 30s countdown, Base A crossing off course, Base A crossing in course, 10 laps, running time).

+# F3FTimerRemoteSwitch
+The App "F3FTimerRemoteSwitch" is running on a Android mobilephones and can be used can be used instead of piCAMTracker to manually produce "Turn" signals on Base A or B.

 # News
+* 2021-04-20: F3FTimer V0.5 released:
+  * tighten the User Interface of "F3FTimer"
+  * Button "Start" and "Reset" can now be controlled by UDP Broadcasts, an additional device will follow
 * 2021-03-28: added a new app F3FTimerRemoteSwitch
   * can be used instead of piCAMTracker
   * connects to F3FTimer via WiFi (similar to piCAMTracker)